jorritfolmer/TA-dmarc/README.md

 In the Configuration tab, create a new account:

 * Account Name: descriptive account name, e.g. google_dmarc_mailbox
-* Username: the account to identify with
+* Username: the account to identify with (or the OAuth2 Client ID)
-* Password: the password to authenticate with
+* Password: the password to authenticate with (or the OAuth2 Client Secret)

 ![Create global account](appserver/static/screenshot_create_global_account.png)